IllyaMoskvin/nixie-counter/README.md

 ## Inspiration

-I looked at hundreds of nixie clocks while designing this counter.
+Without exaggeration, I looked at hundreds of nixie clocks while designing this counter.
 The most direct inspiration for this project turned out to be a clock made by [NixieDream](https://www.etsy.com/shop/NixieDream) on Etsy.
 I don't know when exactly this clock was made, but by the time I found it through Pinterest in mid-February 2019, it had already been sold.

 <img src="images/NixieDream.jpg">